 Hosted applicants have access to several types of activities, which may vary from trainings or leisure programmes.
 In general, particular conditions or facilities within the reception centre depend on the authority managing the reception places.
 As the majority of centres are managed by specialised NGOs, generally the staff that works with asylum seekers during their reception is trained and specialised.

 The accommodation of every asylum seeker is decided on case by case basis, in order to prevent tensions or conflicts (such as nationality or religious based potential situations), vulnerability or violence.
 Single women for example are usually placed in female-only apartments, while the same happens for single men.
-In this context, the unity of families is also respected, as family members are placed together.
+Family unity is also respected, as family members are placed together.

 The usual length of stay for asylum seekers inside the reception facilities is the maximum stay admitted, which is 18 months, extendable to 24 months for vulnerable persons.
 This is due to the fact that the system is divided into 3 main phases that gradually prepare the person to live autonomously in the host society.